TomHarrop/tc_alignment_params/README.md

 It's probably caused by very gappy alignments output from Captus with the default settings.

-### TLDR: This is 30 samples from one dataset.
+### TLDR: This was done 30 samples from a single experiment.
 It needs to be tested on other data!

-The parameter that makes the biggest difference to the output is `--min_coverage`.
-Increasing this causes the gap score of the final alignments to tend towards 1.0 and the total branch length to reduce.
-However, also reduces the number of informative sites used to build the tree.
+The parameter that made the biggest difference to the output was `--min_coverage`.
+Increasing this caused the gap score of the final alignments to tend towards 1.0 and the total branch length to reduce.
+However, it also reduced the number of informative sites used to build the tree.

-Lowering the allowed gaps in each column by reducing `--clipkit_gaps` has the same effect but it is less drastic, particularly at higher values of `--min_coverage`.
+Lowering the allowed gaps in each column by reducing `--clipkit_gaps` had the same effect, but it is less drastic, particularly at higher values of `--min_coverage`.

-Lastly, using `muscle` instead of `mafft` for the alignments results in a slight improvement but it is much slower.
+Lastly, using `muscle` instead of `mafft` for the alignments resulted in a slight improvement but it is much slower.

 ## Parameter exploration